I always thought that boxing is only meant for competing in a competition.

-In general, ideally, a 15-minutes session of punching the air without rest is cool.
+In general, ideally, a 15-minute session of punching the air without rest is cool.
 When you are getting more serious about it, you can increase to a 30-minutes workout on daily basis, depending on your fitness goals.

-2. Punching – There are literally plenty of types of punching bags (from hanging to the free-standing bags with different materials and fills) out there.
+2. Punching – There are literally plenty of types of punching bags (from hanging to free-standing bags with different materials and fills) out there.

 So you need to know which one suits you best.

 A hanging bag can be hard to install and requires quite some space.
 So, if you have limited space at home, consider the free-standing bag.
-Be sure it is at least half of your body weight and not moving easily when you punch it onto the bag.
+Be sure it is at least half of your body weight and not moving easy when you punch it onto the bag.

 Check for the type of materials and fill in the bag.
-The outer layer made of leather is a good choice as it can certainly last longer while a bag filled with sands or synthetic is good for stronger punches.
+The outer layer made of leather is a good choice as it can certainly last longer while a bag filled with sand or synthetic is good for stronger punches.

 Boxer squat is a great full-body exercise for a warm-up routine and increases your heart rate.
 You keep the movements energetic and quick.

 Back squat helps to promote core stability and strengthen the speed of the lower body.
 It can be loaded light, heavy, or just a fixed bar.
-These are good for effective muscles mass and more punch power.
+These are good for effective muscle mass and more punch power.

 4. Push-ups – Sounds like a harsh workout here.
 As boxers need a lot of upper body stamina as they progress, push-ups work on the many same muscles (the chest, triceps, and shoulders) that are used for punching.